ElSnoMan/pyclinic/README.md

 ### Twitch Shoutouts 💪🏽🐍

+I have been building this entirely while streaming on Twitch!
+Come check it out every weekday at 12:00pm MST at https://twitch.tv/carloskidman

 - **_`@sudomaze`_** - amazing feedback, humor, and searching skills
 - **_`@vernkofford`_** - OG subscriber and friend